-We are the exclusive licensee from the Regents of the University of California and the Albert Einstein College of Medicine of six issued U.S. patents, four U.S. patent applications and several related international patent applications in various jurisdictions.
+We have filed more than 65 provisional patent applications with claims directed to both compositions comprising and methods of using our novel proprietary MDPs and their analogs.
+We are the exclusive licensee from the Regents of the University of California and the Albert Einstein College of Medicine of six issued U.S. Patents, three pending U.S. applications, five issued foreign patents, and four pending foreign applications.
 Our licensed patents and patent applications include claims that are directed to compositions comprising MDPs and their analogs and/or methods of their use in the treatment of indicated diseases.
-We have also filed a non-provisional patent application under the international patent cooperation treaty (PCT) and more than 65 provisional patent applications with claims directed to both compositions comprising and methods of using our novel proprietary MDPs and their analogs.

-We believe that the proprietary capabilities of our technology platform combined with our scientific expertise and intellectual property portfolio provides a competitive advantage in our mission to treat age-related diseases and extend healthy life spans through the advancement of MBTs as a new class of transformative drugs.
+We believe that the proprietary capabilities of our technology platform combined with our scientific expertise and intellectual property portfolio provides a competitive advantage in our mission to treat chronic and age-related diseases through the advancement of MBTs as a new class of transformative drugs.